Animesh7853/Matdaan/README.md

 Matdaan is an electronic voting system designed for secure and efficient voting processes.
 It includes both frontend and backend components.

+It is mini proect for Database Management System Course.

+If you want to access report files: https://drive.google.com/drive/u/0/folders/1b4CookkGlIsiS2kjuSFhDfNNyj1x743r

 ## Frontend Technologies
 - React
 - Bootstrap